Wild spots to see in Wisconsin this spring

-Wisconsin is home to vast forests, wild lakes, and endless trails waiting to be explored, and spring is the perfect time to launch your next outdoor adventure.
+Wisconsin is home to vast forests, stunning scenery, and endless trails waiting to be discovered, and spring is the perfect time to launch your next outdoor adventure.
 Here’s a closer look at a few great places to go this spring, whether you’re hiking, biking, or just taking a walk through the woods.

 This popular trail follows a former railroad line for more than 21 miles from from Minocqua in Oneida County south to Tomahawk.
 (The trail takes its name from the Bearskin Creek, which it follows as it travels south.)
 The trail is compacted granite, meaning it’s perfect for walking and bicycling in the spring and summer.
 A trail pass is required for bicyclists.